How to Confidently Critique Nutrition Research

 Can I ask questions during the course?

 Yes!
-You will be able to submit questions and we will record answers to these throughout the course.
+You will be able to submit questions throughout the course in our forum section.
 So you’ll finish the course will all your burning questions answered.

 How are the modules structured?